 Loffler has the expertise and partnerships to help your business thrive in the cloud, no matter which skies you choose.

 Jon is a Network Engineer in the IT Services Group at Loffler.
-He has worked in IT for 21 years, focusing on server configuration and network security.
+He has worked in IT for over 20 years, focusing on server configuration and network security.
 Lately, his focus has been helping clients move to Microsoft’s Azure cloud.
 In his free time, Jon collects far too many musical instruments and tries to find time to play them all.